 The unit's officers are seriously bewildered by their orders and insist on disputing their interpretation.
 This takes a long time during which tempers fray, fists fly and some officers storm off determined to spend the rest of the battle undermining the efforts of their rivals.
 The unit suffers a -1 Command penalty for the rest of the battle.
 If a brigade has blundered then this penalty applies to one unit and the player can choose which is affected.
 The penalty will apply to the whole brigade if an order is given to the brigade that includes the affected unit.
 This penalty is cumulative so it's theoretically possible for a unit's effectiveness to plummet to a seriously incompetent level.
-As the order has been failed, the unit/brigade may not move further that Command phase.
+The unit/brigade may not move further that Command phase.